josharsh/MyDSHandbook/CHAPTER 6- ASYMPTOTIC ANALYSIS/Chapter6.md

 **Big Omega (Ω):** Describes the best-case running time of an algorithm

 **Big-Theta (θ):** Describes the average running case of an algorithm

+# Analysis of Algorithms:

+When we talk about design and analysis of an algorithm, the analysis of an algorithm deals with the efficiency of an algorithm.
+Efficiency is generally measured in terms of time and space complexity.
+Generally, more than space, time complexity is considered a driving factor for measuring the efficiency of an algorithm.
+This is because time is a limiting parameter.